jdcloudcom/en/documentation/Networking/Direct-Connection/Operation-Guide/Hosted-Connection-Management/Hosted-Private-Virtual-Interface-Configuration.md

 ### Operation Steps
 ##### 1. Create Hosted Private Virtual Interface
 Customers that have a Hosted Connection in the status of "available" can use a Hosted Private Virtual Interface.
-a) Log in [JD Cloud & AI Hosted Private Virtual Interface Console](https://cns-console.jdcloud.com/host/hVif/list);  </br>
+a) Log in [JD Cloud & AI Hosted Private Virtual Interface Console](https://cns-console.jdcloud.com/host/hVif/list);  <br />
-b) Select region and click **Create**;</br>
+b) Select region and click **Create**;<br />
-c) Enter the name of Hosted Private Virtual Interface, select a Hosted Connection and Border Gateway, allocate vlanId, routing method, BGP ASN of client device, BGP key pair, BGP interconnection address and description, and create a Hosted Private Virtual Interface;</br>
+c) Enter the name of Hosted Private Virtual Interface, select a Hosted Connection and Border Gateway, allocate vlanId, routing method, BGP ASN of client device, BGP key pair, BGP interconnection address and description, and create a Hosted Private Virtual Interface;<br />
 d) After a Hosted Private Virtual Interface is created and a period of configuration distribution, the Hosted Private Virtual Interface shall enter into the status of "available".
-The configuration distribution process involves the cloud configuration distribution, as well as vlan connection with the client, BGP Session establishment, BGP route learning, etc. Please complete the relevant configuration in the client device in advance;</br>
+The configuration distribution process involves the cloud configuration distribution, as well as vlan connection with the client, BGP Session establishment, BGP route learning, etc. Please complete the relevant configuration in the client device in advance;<br />

 ```
   Only available Hosted Connection supports Hosted Private Virtual Interface creation.